 Sunset cruise in Kerala state: Enjoy a relaxing sunset cruise through the Arabian Sea.
 Savour some of the local seafood delicacies as the sun paints colours across the sky.

 Munnar Tea: Munnar was the British government’s summer resort in South India and is famous as one of South India’s most beautiful tea plantations!
 Enjoy a plantation tour to learn the colourful and fascinating story behind growing and making tea, then sample more than ten varieties of the teas that are locally grown.

-Rajasthani Dancers: Spend an evening getting an elaborate Mehndi designs inked on your hand and watch arts show where you’ll see traditional Rajasthani dancers and musicians put on a dazzling performance!
+Rajasthani Dancers: Spend an evening getting an elaborate Mehndi design inked on your hand and watch an arts show where you’ll see traditional Rajasthani dancers and musicians put on a dazzling performance!
 Get your dancing shoes ready because you’ll be the next to dance!

 Hotels: A variety of 3, 4 & 5 star hotels in cities and towns

 Homestays: Students can truly immerse themselves in a Himalayan village where they live with an Indian or Tibetan homestay family.

 Guesthouses/resorts: The most comfortable style of accommodation when in smaller towns and remote areas.